Rajpratik71/Mininet-wiki/MininetSampleWorkflow.md

 Once a design works on Mininet, it can be deployed on hardware for real-world use, testing and measurement.

 To successfully port to hardware on the first try, every Mininet-emulated component must act in the same way as its corresponding physical one.
 The virtual topology should match the physical one; virtual Ethernet pairs must be replaced by link-level Ethernet connectivity.
 Hosts emulated as processes should be replaced by hosts with their own OS image.
-In addition, each emulated !OpenFlow switch should be replaced by a physical one configured to point to the controller.
+In addition, each emulated OpenFlow switch should be replaced by a physical one configured to point to the controller.
 However, the controller does not need to change.
 When Mininet is running, the controller ``sees" a physical network of switches, made possible by an interface with well-defined state semantics.